 It’s not uncommon to feel guilty for worrying about these things when you and your baby are both physically healthy.

 Exhaustion, an aching body, and difficulty finding time for self-care can all affect your sense of self-worth and leave you feeling low.
-This, in time, may cause depression after giving birth.
+This, in time, may cause postpartum depression.

 It’s natural and common to feel anxious, stressed, or overwhelmed after having a baby.